Cleveland Rideshare Accident Lawyer

 Uber and Lyft both have $1 million insurance policies to cover third-party damages – meaning injuries and damages for rideshare passengers.
 However, these policies will only apply after the claim has exhausted the limits of the driver’s personal insurance policy.
 If the rideshare driver did not cause your accident, your insurance claim will go to the party that did cause the crash.

 Insurance settlement negotiations can be highly complex after rideshare collisions.
-Hiring an attorney can give you clear and reliable information about your rights to damages.
+Hiring an experienced Cleveland car accident attorney can give you clear and reliable information about your rights to damages.
 An attorney will take over the confusing claims process on your behalf, fighting for maximum compensation through all applicable parties.
 Uber or Lyft may pay you out of their policies, or you may be able to recover through someone else’s insurance provider.
 Let a lawyer handle your claim while you focus on healing.

 How to File a Rideshare Accident Claim